-Being a Black stay-at-home mom comes with being asked strange questions.
+Black stay at home moms get asked all kinds of strange questions, but it kinda comes with the territory.
 When I tell people that I’m a SAHM, the responses I get are unusual.
 From asking me why I’d want to be around my kids all the time, to telling me I’d do well in a fulfilling career to asking me if I can afford daycare, the responses vary in their strangeness.
 But then it dawns on me that the reason I’m getting these responses is not because I’m a SAHM (stay-at-home mom), it’s because I’m a Black Stay-at-home-mom.
 Most people don’t expect Black moms to be at home with their kids because they want to be.
 There has to be some over-arching problem, impairment or barrier to work for us to want to be at home with our children.
 Well, not this mama.
 Surprise!
 It’s my choice.
 Yup, I do it because I want to.
 So, just to clear things up, here are the answers to some common questions I get asked.

 1. Are you rich?
 If not, are you poor?

-Let’s be honest when you think of Black stay-at-home moms, most people think of two images.
+Let’s be honest when you think of Black stay at home moms, most people think of two images.
 The images most of America holds of Black SAHMs is that of either an uber rich wife of a CEO, or an underprivileged, unemployed mom from an impoverished neighborhood.
 I’m just keepin’ it real.
 But if you’re talking to me, I’m neither.
 I’m not rich.
 (This means my household does not have a six figure salary.
 We are normal middle class Black people).
 We are not poor either.
 Bottom-line, I’ve just made a conscious decision to be home with my kids.
 I know the difference between the things I need and the things I want.
 I want to be home when my kids are awake and pick them up from school everyday.
 If that means I can’t get my hair done more than once a year or have the latest car, so be it.
+Here’s the thing, Black stay at home moms are not apart of some monolithic group of women who’ve all stayed home for the same reason.
+We have different lifestyles and different ideas about life.
+Don’t put us all in the same basket of your preconceived notions and Black female stereotypes.

 2. Do your kids get on your nerves a lot?